Shop for Samurai Armor, Clothing & Accessories by Category:

 Materials Used: Laminated style kabuto, high quality steel, traditional brocades, hemp, quality cotton, art silk, brass & copper fittings with genuine leather. (materials may differ depending on model)

-Materials Used: Quality steel, traditional brocade, high quality hemp, high quality cotton, brass & copper fittings and other quality materials.
-(Materials may differ depending on model.)
+Materials Used: Bowl or laminated style kabuto, high quality steel, traditional brocades, hemp, quality cotton, art silk, brass & copper alloy fittings with genuine leather. (materials may differ depending on model)

-Our masterwork Daimyo Class Armors are traditional Edo Era design, crafted to be beautiful works of art and until recently where only sold in Japan.
-In the Edo Period, the Daimyo spent much of their wealth on embellishing their armor, making it more decorative and less functional.
-Our Daimyo Class series suits, although fully functional, focus more on beauty than battle readiness.
-We use a mixture of genuine and luxury synthetic materials to help add an unmatched luster and shine to these striking artisan armors.
+Our Daimyo Class series suits, although fully functional, focus more on beauty then battle readiness.
+We use a mixture of traditional and modern luxury materials to help add an unmatched "regalness" to these striking artisan armors.